Explore Jobs

 1. Can an employer ask if you are LGBTQ+?

-Yes, your employer can ask you if you’re LGBTQ+, but they cannot legally demand that you answer.
-However, even if you choose to disclose your gender or sexual orientation, you will still be protected under Title VII of the Civil Rights Act.
-This 1964 act prohibits employment discrimination based on sex.
+Yes, your employer can inquire about your LGBTQ+ status, but they cannot legally compel you to respond.
+Regardless of whether you choose to disclose your gender or sexual orientation, protections under Title VII of the Civil Rights Act remain in place, prohibiting discrimination based on sex.

 2. Why do companies ask if you are LGBTQ+?

-Though, if you suspect a company is asking for unjust or discriminatory reasons, you have every right not to answer.
+However, if you suspect that the inquiry is for discriminatory reasons, you have every right to refrain from answering.

 3. Should I put LGBTQ+ on my resume?

-On the other hand, if you’re uncomfortable with the idea of coming out to a potential employer, you’re under no legal obligation to do so.
+However, if you are uncomfortable disclosing this information to a potential employer, you are under no legal obligation to do so.

 4. References